Try, Test and Learn Fund

 The $96.1 million Try, Test and Learn Fund will trial new or innovative approaches to assist people who have the capacity to work, and who are at risk of long-term reliance on welfare, into stable and sustainable employment.

 The submission process has been designed with stakeholder input to be accessible, transparent, collaborative and supportive of innovation.

 Ideas submission for the first tranche was open from 9 December 2016 to 24 February 2017 and we received 389 ideas.
 These ideas were assessed for eligibility against the criteria outlined in the Try, Test and Learn Fund Handbook, and we published a summary of all eligible ideas on the view ideas page.
 A shortlist of the best ideas progressed to co-development through April and May 2017.

-In this first tranche, the groups of focus were young carers, young parents and young students at risk of moving to long-term unemployment.
+In tranche one, the groups of focus were young carers, young parents and young students at risk of moving to long-term unemployment.
 Additional supporting material on these initial priority groups can be found on our important information page.

-The selection of these initial priority groups was based on evidence from the Australian Priority Investment Approach to Welfare.
+The selection of these initial priority groups was based on evidence from the Australian Priority Investment Approach to Welfare, and other policy considerations.

 This approach allows the Government to review the Australian population as a whole and to identify groups at risk of long-term welfare dependence and disadvantage.
 This new way of looking at the social security system will help the Government to target funding towards programs and policies that support people to move into education or employment, and to evaluate the effectiveness of these programs over time.

 To assist the ideas generation process, we held a Policy Hack in Melbourne, on 10 February 2017.